World Dream Bank

 as cops roar up, too late!
 They check

 But his antique trim quite fails to hide

 Could I have dialed as he curled?

 A NOTE YEARS LATER

-- fear I'm losing a girl I love: literal.
+- Fear I'm losing a girl I love: true.
 Emily Joy's slowly stopped answering emails.

 - ACTION: Is the dream saying call her now and force things to a head?
 I'm afraid to push; hate it when it's done to ME.
 Yet in the dream, the slogan's proven true: silence = death.

-Almost exactly a year after this, I had a second cafe/diner nightmare with a senseless shooting, A Date In Minsk.
-The same time next year I had a third such nightmare, Monkey with a Gun.
+Almost exactly one year after this, I had a second nightmare of a corner cafe and a senseless shooting, A Date In Minsk.
+The same time next year I had a third similar nightmare, Monkey with a Gun!
 The next evening, I was upstairs near a corner window in a club full of singer-songwriters, when gunshots and sirens drowned out the performers.
-A guy had pulled out a gun, aimed at an enemy, and killed an innocent bystander instead.
+A guy had pulled out a gun, fired at an enemy, and killed a bystander instead.